 “There has to be better way to parent!”

-I’m Adrienne Bishop, and this thought kept coming back to me over and over as I was struggling to stop yelling and criticizing and commanding my kids.
+I’m Adrienne Bishop, a Certified Positive Discipline Educator and Life Coach for Parents.
+When I had my third child, I was sure I was doing it wrong and was failing my kids.
+This thought kept coming back to me over and over as I was struggling to stop yelling and criticizing and commanding my kids.
 Punishment wasn’t working and my kids didn’t really listen to me.
 They would get emotional and throw a fit and I would feel helpless.

 In an effort to solve this problem, I read all of the parenting books I could get my hands on.
 I tried to incorporate all the new, kinder ways to talk to my children that the books spoke to, but it wasn’t working consistently and I still was left feeling frustrated, stuck, and helpless.
 It was then that I knew there was something beneath the surface that I wasn’t addressing and I would never learn what I needed to show up as the parent I wanted to be if I didn’t uncover it first.

 Growing up, I was always feeling big emotions.

 I cried a lot, was shy, and struggled with confidence.
 My feelings were so strong that they were physically painful.
 I got the message that I was too sensitive, too emotional, and weak.

 I began to push my feelings under the surface.
 I pretended I was tough.